MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/map.md

   [permissions](http://developer.android.com/reference/android/Manifest.permission.html)
   to learn more.

-### Windows Runtime and Universal Windows Platform
+### Universal Windows Platform

-To use maps on the Windows Runtime and the Universal Windows Platform you must generate an authorization token.
+To use maps on the Universal Windows Platform you must generate an authorization token.
 For more information, see [Request a maps authentication key](https://msdn.microsoft.com/library/windows/apps/mt219694.aspx) on MSDN.

 The authentication token should then be specified in the `FormsMaps.Init("AUTHORIZATION_TOKEN")` method call, to authenticate the app with Bing Maps.